 Therefore, if an opportunity for a smaller or different job arises, be open-minded about it and gradually add to your skill set.

 Guest Post on Popular Blogs in Your Niche

-If you stick to your forte and work within the topics, you are more adept in, you can search for popular blogs relevant to your niche and write a guest post.
+If you want to stick to your forte and work within the topics you are more adept in, you can search for popular blogs relevant to your niche and write a guest post.

-Now you have to be very considerate that not all popular blogs may pay you for a guest post; however, some do.
+Now, you have to be very cognizant that not all popular blogs may pay you for a guest post; however, some do.